oVirt/ovirt-site/source/release/4.0.6/index.html.md

 # oVirt 4.0.6 Release Notes

-The oVirt Project is pleased to announce the availability of 4.0.6 Fourth Release Candidate as of December 12th, 2016.
+The oVirt Project is pleased to announce the availability of 4.0.6 Fifth Release Candidate as of December 14, 2016.

 oVirt is an open source alternative to VMware™ vSphere™, and provides an awesome KVM management interface for multi-node virtualization.